mristin/bimprove-scenarios/ontology/truck_guidance/scenario.md

 ### entry_point
-The ´IfcZone´ where the truck should enter through.
+The `IfcZone` where the truck should enter through.

 ### exit_point
-The ´IfcZone´ where the truck should leave through.
+The `IfcZone` where the truck should leave through.

 ### driver
-The driver is an ´IfcActor´.
+The driver is an `IfcActor`.

 ### delivery_status
 Consideration for architecture: we need to introduce a custom class to represent the delivery status (label and depending on the label, last_location and last_observed_time).

 ### notifiee
-The notifiee is an ´IfcActor´ that is notified when the delivery status is updated.
+The notifiee is an `IfcActor` that is notified when the delivery status is updated.

 ## Scenario

 ### As-planned
 The <ref name="planner_role"/> creates and updates the <ref name="delivery"/>s.

 ### As-observed
 The <ref name="driver"/>'s device tracks the gps location, but does not send it to the system.

 ### Divergence
 The  device will guide the <ref name="driver" /> to the location on the site where the
 <ref name="delivery" /> should take place.
 The <ref name="driver" /> updates the status of
 the delivery.

 The <ref name="notifiee" />s are notified when the status of the delivery is updated.